heshdotcc/wormhole-vaa-observer/README.md

 * Revamp [wormhole-dashboard](https://github.com/wormhole-foundation/wormhole-dashboard) with newer technologies while exploring the [wormhole-sdk](https://wormhole-foundation.github.io/wormhole-sdk-ts/) and its APIs.
 * Understand the status-quo of Wormhole [devnet](https://github.com/wormhole-foundation/wormhole/tree/main/devnet) while looking for improving documentation and its adoption.
 * Finding for ways to contribute to [wormhole-sdk-rs](https://github.com/wormhole-foundation/wormhole-sdk-rs) crate maintenance and its potential integrations.
+* Integrate a defacto industry-grade workflow engine like Temporal.io to handle VAA ingestion and processing.

 ## Root Structure